Lysa Jamieson – Senior Associate

 Lysa can also assist clients with claims on temporary and permanent disablement claims on superannuation policies.

-Lysa is experienced with both pre-litigation and litigated matters and is currently studying to obtain a Masters of Law majoring in Commercial Litigation.
+Lysa is experienced with both pre-litigation and litigated matters and holds a Master of Laws (Applied Law) majoring in Commercial Litigation.
+Lysa also won the prize for the best graduating student in the Commercial Litigation stream.

 Advising employers about liability and quantum issues in the area of Workers Compensation.